As a Young Driver, Can I Find Cheap Car Insurance?

 Along with adding your vehicle to your parent’s policy, you could also save money by choosing a safer, more practical vehicle.
 If you’ve got a sporty new ride, this can set you up for costly insurance.
-Coverage providers consider the fact you, as the policyholder, are under 25 and that you also have a flashy vehicle.
+Coverage providers consider the fact you, as the policyholder, are under 25 and that you also have a flashy vehicle that may be more expensive to repair.
 Based on this, your insurance company will label you a risky driver in a risky car.
 This will get you a sky-high insurance quote.
 However, if you’re on the road in a safer, less conspicuous vehicle, such as a used Chevy Malibu, Honda Accord, or Toyota Camry, you’ll be looking at cheaper rates than you would if you were driving a brand-new Mercedes E-Class convertible.

 3. Get Good Grades

-If you’re in school, there’s yet another way you can save money on insurance.
-Many insurance companies offer a discount for good grades for drivers that maintain GPA of 3.0 or higher.
+Many insurance companies offer a discount for good grades for drivers that maintain a GPA of 3.0 or higher.
 Understandably, insurance providers believe drivers with good grades are responsible in the classroom and therefore responsible on the road.
 Good grades are a great incentive on their own, but saving money on auto insurance is certainly another perk.